-Items Description SDK Software Development Kit API Application Programming Interface Client ID A unique application ID generated and assigned by security vendor to the SDK integrator and used to initialize the SDK.
+Items Description SDK Software Development Kit • - · · - API Application Programming Interface Client ID A unique application ID generated and assigned by security vendor to the SDK integrator and used to initialize the SDK.
 Client Key A unique client key generated and assigned by security vendor to the SDK integrator and used to initialize the SDK.
 Application Executable provided by either system or third-party Rating Score or URL Score The rating score is an integer number assigned by security vendor that reflects a website's reputation.
 The higher the absolute value of a score, the more dangerous a website is.
 Developers should always use absolute score values to determine website reputation.
 Negative values correspond to phishing sites.
 In the case of a negative score, a website's reputation should still be determined using the absolute value of the score.
-In general, the absolute values of the scores can be divided into four categories: 'High Risk' (or 'Red'), 'Medium Risk' (or 'Yellow'), 'Low Risk' (or 'Green'), and 'Unverified' (or 'Grey').
-Note: 'Unverified' means that a rated website was analyzed but a score representing the risk of visiting that website cannot be clearly assigned.
+In general, the absolute values of the scores can be divided into four categories: 'High Risk' (or 'Red'), 'Medium Risk' (or 'Yellow'), 'Low Risk' (or 'Green'), and 'Unverified' (or 'Grey'). analyzed but a score representing the risk of visiting that website cannot be clearly assigned.
 DLA Deep link analysis.
 Web Protection can detect URL redirection chains and report the URL that ends the redirection chain back to the client.
 This feature is useful when such chains lead from websites with good reputations to dangerous or exploited webpages.
 When the SDK is used to look up the URL at the start of a chain, the back end will report the ending URL and the score of the ending URL.
 URL Lookup A process of determining a URL's reputation using the Web Protection SDK.
-Website Categories In addition to rating scores, McAfee categorizes websites based on their content and exhibited behavior.
-Almost 100 different categories are currently supported.